kshenfu/learngit/readme.txt

-Git is a version control system. gongsi pc add this. add by tangyahui.
+Git is a version control sys.
+why..why...why
+add by tangyahui.

+weishenmene??